 He's on a mission to make Limoux famous

-Limoux is the most tenured French sparkling wine region in the world — but you’ve probably never heard of it.
+Limoux is the oldest French sparkling wine region in the world — but you’ve probably never heard of it.
 Baptiste is here to change that.

 He’s on this mission with his mother Françoise — who also proudly shares her bubbles with Angels.
 Together, they’re elevating the incredible wines of their home that they know and love — because they know you will love them, too.

 Baptiste is a 7th generation winemaker following his family’s sparkling path — but at his young age, there’s no telling how far this next generation of Limoux will go.

 Baptiste Gazeau's Story

 Baptiste’s family has deep roots in Limoux, France, where he’s a 7th generation winemaker for his family’s premium sparkling house — Maison Antech.
 While growing up, he listened, wide-eyed, to stories of how the winery was handed down through the Gazeau family.

 Since its founding in 1860, Maison Antech has had seven winemakers (including Baptiste), and five of those were women.
 At the beginning of WWI, when the men went off to battle, the women were left to take care of the estate without knowing much about winemaking.
 When the men returned in 1918, expecting to regain their places in the winery, the women were happily crafting sparkling wines and refused to let things go back to how they were.
 Eugénie, Baptiste’s great-great-great grandmother, became the winery’s first female winemaker, setting the tone for the future of Maison Antech.